 What Minnesota drivers are paying with Jerry

-Comparing quotes from multiple insurance companies is the easiest way to find your best coverage.
-Whether you’re building a unique policy, matching your current coverage, or just choosing the cheapest car insurance in Minnesota, shopping around helps you find the right fit.
+Comparing quotes from multiple insurers is the simplest way to make sure you’re getting the right coverage at the right price.
+Whether you’re building a new policy, matching your current one or looking for the cheapest car insurance in Minnesota, it pays to see what’s out there.

 Recent quotes in Minnesota